A Call For Change

 he's like got the ear-piercing bark of a chihuahua.

-He is the shakiest, he's scared.
-Scared little dude I've ever met.
+He is the shakiest, he's scared, scared little dude I've ever met.
+He's so scared,

-But yeah, so I just told Nova.
-I'm like, just try your best and ask questions and keep on asking until it makes sense to you.
+but yeah, so I just told Noah, I'm like, just try your best and ask questions and keep on asking until it makes sense to you.

-You know, I mean, it's, it's, and that helped her so much.
+Yeah, you know, I mean, it's and that helped her so much.
 It did.

 And so, you know, obviously you have to let us know if you're struggling so that way we can help you.

-It is, it is, it is, it's intense, you know.
-Yeah, I mean, I can set she's carrying her backpack in the morning.
+You know?
+Yeah.
+I mean, I can sit, she's carrying her backpack in the morning.

 she's experiencing it.
 Yeah, so we definitely need to do an episode with Nova.